orbs-network/orbs-client/README.md

 ];
 client.init(seed);
 ```

+> TODO: init with infura to get the committee from ethereum network
 ### getRandomNode
 ```JS
 // select weather to get any node or only a node from orbs 21 node committee